fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.intigriti.com/2021/04/06/benefits-launching-successful-bug-bounty-program/">-4 Key Benefits Of Launching A Successful Bug Bounty Program</a>

 <a href="https://thehackernews.com/2021/02/top-5-bug-bounty-programs-to-watch-in.html">-Top 5 Bug Bounty Programs to Watch in 2021</a>

+<a href="https://www.hackerone.com/blog/hackerone-and-pagerduty-partner-identify-when-vulnerabilities-need-action">-How to Use HackerOne and PagerDuty to Identify When Vulnerabilities Need Action</a>

 <a href="https://leethax0.rs/2021/04/ElectricChrome/">-ELECTRIC CHROME - CVE-2020-6418 on Tesla Model 3 </a>